15 Categorical Overview

 , mood

 , and so on.
 We call these qualitative variables and you will have to find a way to deal with them as they are plentiful in most data sets you will encounter.
-You will, however, unlike numerical variables in Chapter 1, have to transform these variables into numeric variables as most models only work with numeric variables.
+You will, however, unlike numerical variables, have to transform these variables into numeric variables as most models only work with numeric variables.
 The main exception to this is tree-based models such as decision trees, random forests, and boosted trees.
 This is of cause a theoretical fact, as some implementations of tree-based models donβt support categorical variables.

 The above description is a small but useful simplification.
 A categorical variable can take a known or an unknown number of unique values. day_of_the_week